- Clint Eastwood

 Clint Eastwood paints a portrait of war, similar to the one painted by master filmmaker Jean Renoir in Grand Illusion, which asks why borders separate peoples so similar.
 Borders, countries, and politics are the great separators, the grand killers.
 Kazunari Ninomiya’s role as Saigo proves this; he is but a simple man, afraid of war, with a wife and newborn child at home—he wants nothing more than to return to them.
 American war films often show the lonely soldier pulling a ragged photo of his sweetheart from his wallet.
 “This is my girl,” he might say.
 Scenes not unlike this one show up in Letters from Iwo Jima and confirm the similarity between our culture and theirs.

 There are also horrors shown, but Eastwood is careful not to take sides when depicting war immoralities.
-There’s a scene where Japanese soldiers slaughter a vulnerable American; this scene is equaled by another showing American cruelty.
+There’s a scene where Japanese soldiers slaughter a vulnerable American; another showing American cruelty equals this scene.
 Viewers of the film might criticize the Japanese, citing Pearl Harbor as their main argument.
-Yet we killed thousands at Nagasaki and Hiroshima; the terrible results of dropping the atomic bomb are still felt today by generations of innocent Japanese citizens who live with the cancerous side effects of radiation poisoning (see Akira Kurosawa’s Rhapsody in August for a more detailed description).
+Yet, we killed thousands at Nagasaki and Hiroshima; the terrible results of dropping the atomic bomb are still felt today by generations of innocent Japanese citizens who live with the cancerous side effects of radiation poisoning (see Akira Kurosawa’s Rhapsody in August for a more detailed description).
 Neither side can claim innocence.